 planning of stability of nuclear power development;

 NNEGC Energoatom is a member of international organizations such as World Association of Nuclear Operators (WANO), World Nuclear Association (WNA), EUR (European Utility Requirements) and European Atomic Forum (FORATOM).

 3. NATIONAL LAWS AND REGULATIONS

-The main functions of the Nuclear and Radiation Safety Authority, as specified by the Nuclear Safety Convention and the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management, have been entrusted to the State Nuclear Regulatory Inspectorate of Ukraine.
-The objectives, functions and powers of the Regulatory Body are specified in the Regulations for State Nuclear Regulatory Inspectorate of Ukraine, as approved by Presidential Decree No.403/2011 of April 6, 2011.
+The main functions of the nuclear regulatory body as determined by the Convention on Nuclear Safety and the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management are entrusted to the State Nuclear Regulatory Inspectorate of Ukraine, which acts in compliance with the "Statute of the State Nuclear Regulatory Inspectorate of Ukraine" approved by Cabinet Resolution No. 363 of 20 August 2014.

 The Law on Environment Protection: 1264-XII (June 25, 1991).

 The Law on Atmospheric air Protection: 2707-XII (October 16, 1992).